inferixon/Seamless-Hourglass-Model/SHG Model.md

 Mainstream cosmology requires both an **inflaton field** (to drive exponential expansion) and **dark energy** (to account for late-time accelerated expansion).
 SHG provides a single mechanism that renders both unnecessary:

-- **Variable effective speed of light:** In SHG, the speed of light is not an immutable constant but the maximum rate of coherence propagation within the Infostream.
-Locally and in the current epoch it appears constant (as confirmed by experiment), but globally and in the early universe it could evolve as correlation density increased.
+- **Variable effective speed of light:** The speed of light reflects the maximum rate of coherence propagation within the Infostream.
+Locally constant today, it may have differed under early low-complexity conditions.
-- **Early phase (cold start):** At the origin, maximal coherence implies zero informational distances and effectively infinite c.
-As correlations accumulate, c_eff decreases, producing the appearance of rapid expansion (“inflation”) without invoking a new field.
+- **Early phase:** In the initial low-correlation regime, space–time separation has not yet meaningfully emerged.
+Describing coherence update rates as a “speed” is misleading: apparent inflation is a projection artifact of sampling an undifferentiated substrate.
-- **Late phase (dark energy analogue):** What is interpreted as accelerated expansion is, in SHG, the observational imprint of c_eff continuing to decline as coherence constraints grow.
-Rather than “space stretching faster,” light itself is propagating differently due to changes in the Infostream’s compression dynamics.
+- **Late phase (dark energy analogue):** Apparent accelerated expansion corresponds to continued shifts in effective coherence-propagation rates as global constraints increase.

 Thus SHG unifies inflation and dark energy under one explanatory principle: the evolution of coherence propagation speed in an informational substrate.